 - Browsi’s engine uses its machine learning algorithm and the data listed above to understand the likelihood of each and every placement to be viewed, before sending a call to the ad server.

-- Browsi’s engine then executes a call to the publisher DFP to fetch an ad to the page.
+- Browsi’s engine then executes a call to the publisher ad server to fetch an ad to the page.
 When doing so, the engine will send over – using a dedicated key-value pair – the predicted likelihood for the location to be viewable by the user.

-- In DFP, the publisher will choose which line items will target a specific viewability tier.
+- In the ad server, the publisher will choose which line items will target a specific viewability tier.

 Integration with the publisher

-Integration with this feature is simple, and requires only basic knowledge of DFP’s key value pairs features, and targeting them in line items:
+Integration with this feature is simple, and requires only basic knowledge of your ad server’s key value pairs features, and targeting them in line items: